02324-Advanced-Programming/assignment-4/README.md

 The GameController handles most of the coordination and controls between the parts.

 This task 4c has two different overall features:
-(1) Stepwise movement and checking for an occupied space via the getNeighbour-function, and (2) pre-programmed movement using the commmandCards found in the bottom of the game-GUI.
+(1) Stepwise movement and checking for an occupied space via the `getNeighbour`-function, and (2) pre-programmed movement using the commmandCards found in the bottom of the game-GUI.
 A further detail is that the pre-programmed movement builds upon the stepwise-movement, which will be presented first.

+(1) Stepwise movement - and checking for `getNeighbour()` spaces:
-Before the robot moves to a field, we check - via the getNeighbour(space, heading) function - that the neighbouring field (the one referenced from the space-param) is empty, and there is no wall between the starting and end spaces, and that the neighbouring field - from its own perspective - has no wall either; because then, our robot can move to that field/space.
+Before the robot moves to a field, we check - via the `getNeighbour(space, heading)` function - that the neighbouring field (the one referenced from the space-param) is empty, and there is no wall between the starting and end spaces, and that the neighbouring field - from its own perspective - has no wall either; because then, our robot can move to that field/space.
 If it is possible (i.e. if the pointer to the field is null/empty), the card/action is executed, and the robot moves to that field.
 To rotate the robot, if necessary, we use the next() and prev() functions;
 these simply change the textual property of our robot, so that the board and GUI can orient the robot according to its heading.
 This again ensures that if a card is picked up - with the text e.g. turn left, turn right, or do a u-turn - then we simple change this heading using the appropriate function.

+(2) The automation of the robot movements:
 Now, we are ready to proceed into the more automated part of these robot movements.
 To make the robot go by itself, we handle its movements in 3 separate stages - "Finish programming", "Execute program", and lastly "Execute Current Register" - that each ensure a correct execution.

 When the user drags the randomly-generated cards from the bottom of the screen to the playing-cards-fields just above the fields, from which we drew the cards, this will dictate the behaviour of the robot’s next movements; i.e. when we click the “Finish programming”-button.
-This specific functionality is handled in the
+This specific functionality is handled in the PlayerView's finishButton.seOnAction(), which notifies the GameController to save the cards to be executed upon.
-Some of the most important parts of this interactive addition to the game, is that we have these 3 buttons for action for when the player has their turn - then, the card-actions will be executed in order, as the game is in stepmode, meaning that it will keep executing the cards, step-by-step until done.
+So, these 3 buttons will aid in notifying the GameController for when the player has their turn - then, the card-actions will be executed in order, while the game is in stepmode, meaning that it will keep executing the cards, step-by-step until done.
-These 3 action-buttons are implemented through eventHandlers on each button (via the setOnAction), which ensures to then notify (and also calling the functions in) the game-controller-class  via the `StartProgrammingPhase()`, `executePrograms()`, and `executeStep()`; the implementations for each of them are found in the game-controller-class.
-The `exeutePrograms()` and `executeStep()` are used to implement that the playing-cards - all of them - will be executed on the robot - now that the stepmode is enabled; thus, all playing-cards are executed in order, and then it will be the next player’s cards to be taken into action after that.

-Also, it should be noted that the functions `next()` and `prev()` are direction-oriented; they are some abbr. for nextHeading and prevHeading - they shift to the next or prev enum-heading, we shift our direction.
+When the executeButton is clicked, the GameController's `exeutePrograms()` will execute and follow-through all the cards that were set-up prior to finishing the programming, i.e. during the `programming`-phase, proceeding onward to the `activation`-phase.
+Here, as previously mentioned, all the enqueued cards are executed until no more are left.

+Alternatively - if the user only wishes to play a single command-card from the queue, the user simply clicks the stepButton, which - again, via the PlayerView's setOnAction-handler - makes the GameController run its `executeStep()`-function.
+The `executeStep()`-function ensures that the user can follow along - stepwise, as the board is set in stepMode via the `board.setStepMode(true)` - as the game executes each step separately on the user's request and demand.

-A quick note is that the notImplemented()-functions have been replaced by the eventhandler-functions; so, not implemented is officially deprecated and being get rid of…
+A quick note is that the `notImplemented()`-functions have been replaced by the eventhandler-functions; so, not implemented is officially deprecated and being get rid of…
+We have replaced the `notImplemented()`-function with the `setOnAction`-eventHandler-functions with the parameters `finishProgrammingPhase()`, `executePrograms()`, and `executeStep()`, which guarantees that all the functionality is fully compatible with our overall design.

 ______________________________________________________________________